DanielAndrei1/Screen-Recorder/README.md

 You will also need to set the system variable paths to direct to the build\bin folders as shown below.

-For CV Open:
+For Open CV:
 C:\Program Files\CVOpen\opencv\build\java\x64

 For Java:
 C:\Program Files\Java\jdk-20\bin

-For cv open to point to:
+For Open CV to point to:
 ![image](https://user-images.githubusercontent.com/44091613/235814230-a99fdc59-c85a-4157-8327-5c2764785c98.png)